wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ## Testing and monitoring the RAG pipeline

-Testing the RAG pattern involves multiple quality controls that you can apply.
+Testing the RAG pattern involves multiple quality controls that you can apply. [#s](#rag-evaluation-controls) shows the various aspects of the RAG pattern we discussed and the quality controls that are available.
+Let's go over each of the quality controls to understand how they work.

-{#rag-quality-assurance}
+{#rag-evaluation-controls}
 ![RAG pattern evaluation controls](rag-evaluation-controls.png)

-[#s](#rag-evaluation-controls) shows the various aspects of the RAG pattern we discussed and the quality controls that are available.
-Let's go over each of the quality controls to understand how they work.

 ### Evaluating and optimizing chunking quality